xzg5101/CS655-MiniProject/ReadMe.md

 The program must run with Python3.9 (all server and worker nodes).

+The program cannot process multiple query at the same time, please do not send multiple query at the same time.

+The public IP of the server is at 143.215.216.200.

 ## To run this program:

 1.  clone the repository to all machines (both server node and worker nodes).
 You can also run the entire program on one machine.